virtubill/virtubill.github.io/about.md

 permalink: /about/
 ---

-My Name is Bill, I build things that run on walkie-talkie like devices, mostly of the Android variety.
+Software engineer living in Los Angeles, working on apps for fancy walkie-talkies, mostly of the Android variety.